 Russian Program Director may substitute up to 3 credit hours of Russian-focused INTA or LMC courses to fulfill minor requirements, if necessary.

-At least nine credit hours must be taken at the 3000 level or above.
+At least twelve credit hours must be taken at the 3000 level or above.

 Three hours of RUSS 34XX may be counted among the total hours for the minor.